diegoami/nd0821-c2-build-model-workflow-starter/README.md

 ### Optimize hyperparameters

 We can now run the entire pipeline varying the hyperparameters of the Random Forest model.
-This can be accomplished easily by exploiting the Hydra configuration system, using the multi-run feature (adding the `-m` option at the end of the `hydra_options` specification), and try setting the parameter `modeling.max_tfidf_features` to 10, 15 and 30, and the `modeling.random_forest.max_features` to 0.1, 0.33, 0.5, 0.75, 1.

 ```bash
 > mlflow run . \